 Senior management are responsible for the management of risk on a day-to-day basis, under the oversight of the Board.
-The Bank has implemented a risk culture which promotes transparency and has established a risk governance structure that is supported by an appropriate Risk Management Framework and Risk Appetite, reflecting the size, complexity and risk profile of the Bank.
+The Bank has implemented a risk culture which promotes transparency and has established a risk governance structure that is supported by an appropriate Risk Management Framework, Risk Appetite Framework, and other policies, which reflect the size, non-complex nature, and risk profile of the Bank.